jhu-collab/proj-hourly/README.md

 which wil create a locally hosted view of the database schema and entries.

+To test routes without the frontend, you can import the files in [postman_files](./postman_files/) into your local postman

 ## Contributors

 This project exists thanks to all the people who contribute. [[Contribute](CONTRIBUTING.md)].